WritingHusky/haste_apworld/README.md

 ## Installation & Usage

-See the [setup guide](https://github.com/WritingHusky/Twilight_Princess_apworld/blob/main/docs/setup_en.md) for instructions.
+See the [setup guide](https://github.com/WritingHusky/haste_apworld/blob/main/docs/setup_en.md) for instructions.

 ## What does randomization do to this game?

-Items get shuffled between the different locations in the game, so each playthrough is unique.
-Randomized locations might include chests, items received from NPCs, Golden Bugs, Poes.
-The randomizer also includes quality-of-life features such as a fully-opened world, removing many cutscenes, transform anywhere, and more.

-## Which locations get shuffled?

-Currently all possible locations get shuffled into the pool and get an item.
-New versions plan to expand this functionality
+Shards are locked behind an unlock item.
+Abilites are shuffled into the item pool.
+Buy an item at a shop and beat the boss per shard to check an item into the ap world.

+## What are the Items in this ApWorld?

+- Progressive Shard: Unlocks the next shard
+- Ability (Slomo, Grapple, Fly): Give the player that ability.
+- Anti-Spark Bundle: Give you an amount of anti-sparks

+## What location are in the ApWorld?

+- Shard x Boss: Defeating the boss in shard x.
+- Shard x Shop Item: Buy any item in a shop in shard x.
+(1 per shard)
+- Ability Slomo, Grapple, Fly: Getting the ability from the respective character in the hub.

-## What is the goal of Twilight Princess?
+## What is the goal of Haste?

-Reach and defeat Ganondorf in Hyrule Castle.
-This will require the Master Sword (Light filled is not needed), and any other items necessary to reach Ganondorf.

-## What does another world's item look like in TP?

-Currently all items are a green rupee, if the item is part of your world you will be given it after closing the text box.
+The goal of Haste is to beat the end boss of the final shard.

 ## When the player receives an item, what happens?

-When the player receives an item, it will be added to a queue, where link will get the items one by one.
-Like many other Zelda randomizers, Link **will** hold the item out causing him to pause so be ready.
+The item will imdeitaly come into affect.
+If force reload is enabled and you are in the hub, getting a progressive shard will reload the hub to unlock the next shard.

 ## I need help!
 What do I do?

-Refer to the [Base Randomizer Website](https://tprandomizer.com/) first.
-Then, try the troubleshooting steps in the [setup guide](https://github.com/WritingHusky/Twilight_Princess_apworld/blob/main/docs/setup_en.md).
-If you are still stuck, please ask in the Twilight Princess thread (under `future-game-design`) in the Archipelago server.
+Refer to the troubleshooting steps in the [setup guide](https://github.com/WritingHusky/haste_apworld/blob/main/docs/setup_en.md)/ Then, if you are still stuck, please ask in the Haste thread (under `future-game-design`) in the Archipelago server.

+## State of the rando

+See [state of the world](https://github.com/WritingHusky/haste_apworld/blob/main/docs/CurrentState.md) for more information about the current state (as i understand it) about this randomizer.

 ## Running from source